yacchin1205/py-pursuit/README.rst

 Matching Pursuit
 ================

-This Python package contains two variants of the matching pursuit sparse coding algorithm.
-Matching pursuit uses an overcomplete set of "basis functions" or "codebook filters" to greedily encode a raw signal in terms of a weighted sum of filters.
+This Python package contains some variants of the matching pursuit sparse coding algorithm.
+Matching pursuit uses a set of "basis functions" or "codebook filters" to greedily encode a raw signal in terms of a weighted sum of filters.
 Using gradient ascent we can also infer a likely set of filters from an unlabeled dataset of signals.

 Building